-If you start with a high quality material, you will usually end up with a high quality product.
-In Oriental Rugs, this means the use of high grade materials, pure wool or silk.
-Of course, hand spun.
-A high quality wool will not be overly shiny, it will have a luster from naturally occurring oils in the wool.
-If a wool is blended with synthetic materials it will always appear to be too shiny.
+If you start with high-quality material, you will usually end up with a high-quality product.
+In Oriental Rugs, this means the use of high-grade materials, pure wool or silk.
+Of course, handspun.
+High-quality wool will not be overly shiny, it will have a lustre from naturally occurring oils in the wool.
+If wool is blended with synthetic materials it will always appear to be too shiny.
 A real wool rug will always outlast a rug that is made with synthetic materials.
 On the other hand, a silk rug should look shiny.
 A high shine on silk means you have a better chance of having real silk as opposed to another blend of materials.
 Some rug dealers will use the term "art silk" but beware of this term.
 This stands for "artificial" and is not an indication of superior quality.
 To test if your rug is made of real silk, if you pull a strand and burn it, it will shrivel and smell like human hair.

 The knot count in a rug can also be another indication of cost.
 Knots are often classified as course to super fine.
-However just because a rug has fine knots, it does not make it more valuable then a rug with course knots.
-Silk rugs often are made with fine knots, which does lend itself to a finer detail in design.
+However just because a rug has fine knots, it does not make it more valuable than a rug with course knots.
+Silk rugs often are made with fine knots, which does lend itself to the finer detail in the design.
 Be aware of getting too caught up in knot count, some people get so busy counting knots that they forget the quality of the rug in general.
-Tribal rugs made with course knots, could be much more costly and valuable then a silk rug of fine knots.
+Tribal rugs made with course knots could be much more costly and valuable than a silk rug of fine knots.

-One of the best things about handmade rugs, is that they will retain their value, and may even increase over decades, this is unlikely heard of for other home furnishings.
-Likely, a rug can be resold at it's original purchase price.
-Age, however will not make up for any deficits in the rug.
+One of the best things about handmade rugs is that they will retain their value, and may even increase over the decades, this is unlikely heard of for other home furnishings.
+Likely, a rug can be resold at its original purchase price.
+Age, however, will not make up for any deficits in the rug.
 In other words, a rug that is over 100 years old but is of poor quality, will always be of poor quality no matter what the age.

 Oriental rugs are known for their history, the beauty of their intricate design, their colours, and the endless hours of labour done by hand.
-These Oriental Rugs have more then likely traveled far and wide to find a place in your home, a place in your heart.
+These Oriental Rugs have more than likely travelled far and wide to find a place in your home, a place in your heart.
 Perhaps, this is what makes them the most valuable!

 - Tanya Shea